GrishkoJ/git_instructions/git_instruction.md

 It is always better to add to every your commit a massage that shows the user what was chnged comparing with the previous version of the file.
 You should type the same command but with addition  **-m "_some massage_"**:

     git commit -m "massage"
+If you want to delete last commit, type the following command (removes first commit from the HEAD):

+    git reset HEAD^

 ## Looking at all the commits:
 To see all the versions of your project, type the following command (it will show you how each commit is named in the system and how you can refer to it while accessing the particular commit):